KoudBlue/jordans-minigame/README.md

 By: Sm Kou

-Hi-fi prototype: pokemon-inspired RPG game for nephew Hosted on [itch.io]()
+Hi-fi prototype: pokemon-inspired RPG game for nephew, where relationships and communication are the main mechanics Hosted on [itch.io]()

 ## Description